What is juvenile idiopathic arthritis (JIA)?

-- Some medicine can improve symptoms of inflammation.
-It helps to reduce pain and stiffness and improve movement in the joints.
+- Some medicine can improve symptoms of inflammation, helping to reduce pain and stiffness and improve movement in the joints.

 - Some people with ERA need stronger medicine that suppresses the immune system and helps to control inflammation and prevent joint damage.

-For more information, please see "Juvenile Enthesitis Related Arthritis: Treatment", "Living with ERA", "Exercises for Enthesitis and Arthritis", and "Enthesitis-Related Arthritis: A Guide for Teens".
+For more information, please see "Juvenile enthesitis-related arthritis: Treatment", "Living with ERA", "Exercises for enthesitis and arthritis", and "Juvenile enthesitis-related arthritis: A guide for teenagers".

-- ERA is a disease that causes pain, swelling, and stiffness in the joints of the hips, knees, ankle, feet, and lower back.
+- ERA is a disease that causes pain, swelling, and stiffness in the joints of the hips, knees, ankles, feet, and lower back.

 - People with ERA may also have inflammation in the eyes, skin, or intestines.

-- There are several steps to diagnose ERA.
-Your child will need various tests.
+- There are several steps to diagnose ERA and your child will need various tests.

 - There are a variety of treatments to help with the pain and inflammation.